Cross-Region Building Counting in Satellite Imagery using Counting Consistency

 \subsection{Preliminaries}

 Let us define the source and target datasets to be $\mathcal{D}^s=\{(I_i^s, l_i^s), i = 1 \dots N^s\}$ and $\mathcal{D}^t=\{(I_j^t), j=1 \dots N^t\}$.
-Where $I_i^s$ and $I_j^t$ are the satellite imagery patches from the source and target datasets, and {$N^s$ and $N^t$ are the total number of source and target data images respectively}.
+Where $I_i^s$ and $I_j^t$ are the satellite imagery patches from the source and target datasets, and {$N^s$ and $N^t$ are the total number of source and target data image patches respectively}.
 Note that in this paper, we use satellite images from developed regions as a \textit{source} dataset and satellite images from developing regions as \textit{target} dataset.
-For each image $I_i^s$ in the source domain dataset, we have a ground-truth list $l_i^s$ of locations where the buildings are present.
+For each image patch $I_i^s$ in the source domain dataset, we have a ground-truth list $l_i^s$ of locations where the buildings are present.
 Using \cite{liu2019context} the ground-truth density map $D_i^s$ is created for each source sample, such that a Gaussian is centered on each location in $l_i^s$ and the variance of the Gaussian depends upon how far away the other buildings are from the current one.

-Since the proposed approach works on the building density maps, we use the Context-Aware Convolutional Network (CACN) \cite{liu2019context} based counting pipeline $f_c$.
+Since the proposed approach works on the building density maps, we use the Context-Aware Convolutional Network (CACN) \cite{liu2019context} based on counting pipeline $f_c$.
 Originally this network was introduced to count people in images of crowded scenes.
-The motivation behind using CACN for counting buildings is the fact that it is able to encode the contextual information contained within multiple scales in an adaptive manner by incorporating spatial pyramid pooling.
-Such spatial and contextual variations are also visible in the building-dataset.
+The motivation behind using CACN for counting buildings is the fact that it can encode the contextual information contained within multiple scales in an adaptive manner by incorporating spatial pyramid pooling.
+Such spatial and contextual variations are also visible in the building dataset.
 CACN is trained over the source domain using the ground-truth density maps $D_i^s$'s .

-where $\mathcal{L}_{MSE}^s$ represents mean square loss on the source dataset, $N^s$ is the batch size chosen for training, $D_i^s$ is the ground truth density map and $f_c(I_{i}^s)$ is the predicted density map of image $I_{i}^s$.
-Figure \ref{fig:CACN} shows the example of building density map generated by CACN.
+where $\mathcal{L}_{MSE}^s$ represents the mean square loss on the source dataset, $N^s$ is the batch size chosen for training, $D_i^s$ is the ground truth density map and $f_c(I_{i}^s)$ is the predicted density map of image patch $I_{i}^s$.
+Figure \ref{fig:CACN} shows the example of a building density map generated by CACN.
 During inference, the predicted count is the summation of the density map.
 This source-only model serves as a baseline upon which we add our proposed modules to conduct progressive performance enhancement.